 Intel processor Mac:

 - Turn on your Mac and immediately press and hold the Shift key.

 - Release the Shift key when you see the login screen.

-- In either case (working or not), restart your Mac normally.
+In either case (working or not), restart your Mac normally.
 Doing so will exit Safe Mode.
-Meaning restart your Mac, but do not press and hold any key.
+Restart your Mac, but do not press and hold any key.

 When your Mac is turned on, test Bluetooth again.
 Is it working now?

 - This article was updated on April 26, 2022.

 - Details and screenshots have been added to reflect new macOS changes.